Moiiwa/DevOps/app_python/PYTHON.md

 **Best practices used in project**
-* **Flask**
+* **Django**
-To develop an app I decided to use flask, since it is the easiest web-framework for python which doesn't need you to put a lot of effort in order to run single-page app.
+To develop an app I decided to use Django, since it is not that difficult framework with support of ORM, templates and so on.
+Also it is pretty easy to configure.
 * **Figma**
 1) *Figma itself*
 In order to develop design for a webpage I decided to use Figma, since it has a lot of